 Being a vet (or a vet nurse) is more than treating sick animals.
-On one hand, a vet needs to examine, assess and treat animals illnesses or injuries, and two – they need to preventively educate medicate animals.
+On one hand, a vet needs to examine, assess and treat animals illnesses or injuries, and two – they need to preventively educate owners and medicate animals.
 And it will take you five or six years to learn this…

 - Charles Sturt University (Wagga Wagga NSW)